Grateful for Gabby

 A sudden change

 Panic.
 Confusion.
 Fear.
-These were the strongest emotions I remember feeling as the parent of a two-and-a-half-year-old newly diagnosed with Type 1 diabetes.
+These were the strongest emotions I remember feeling as the parent of a two-and-a-half-year-old newly diagnosed with type 1 diabetes.
 And the biggest question quickly became: “How am I going to do this?”

 Once I began to wrap my head around insulin, glucose meters, shots, pumps, counting carbs and everything else I quickly needed to learn, I came to a devastating realization: no one will know how to take care of my child while my husband and I are at work.

-At the time our son Brennan was diagnosed, he was being well cared for by our amazing daycare provider, Miss Gabby, who had been watching him since he was three months old.
+At the time our son Brennan was diagnosed, he was being well cared for by our amazing daycare provider, Miss Gabby, who had been watching him since he was 3 months old.
 She was everything we could have ever wanted in a daycare provider.
 Recommended by a co-worker, we knew she would be the one for us from the moment she met Brennan and his big brother, Derek.
-She was patient, caring and fun, and she loved our boys as though they were her own.
+She was patient, caring and fun and she loved our boys as though they were her own.
 For the next two and a half years, we left them with her, knowing they would have the best care possible while we were working.

-But then came the news that would change the course of our lives forever… Brennan was diagnosed with Type 1 diabetes.
-As we prepared for the hospital stay and the drive-by education in caring for a child with T1D, there was a nagging question in the back of my mind: “Would Gabby still watch Brennan now that caring for him came with so much more responsibility?”
+But then came the news that would change the course of our lives forever… Brennan was diagnosed with type 1 diabetes.
+As we prepared for the hospital stay and the drive-by education in caring for a child with type 1 diabetes (T1D), there was a nagging question in the back of my mind: “Would Gabby still watch Brennan now that caring for him came with so much more responsibility?”
 As far as we knew, she had no prior knowledge of T1D, and to put this on her shoulders was a lot to ask.
 We called her the evening of his diagnosis to let her know that he would be in the hospital for a few days while we learned how to care for him and understand a bit more about what the future would look like.

 A welcome visitor

 Brennan was admitted on a Tuesday night and the first 18 hours were a blur of information and instruction.
-We learned how to check blood glucose, administer a shot from a pen, draw insulin from a vial into a syringe and give a shot, how to count carbs, and what his carb ratios, targets and sensitivity factors were.
+We learned how to check blood glucose, administer a shot from a pen, draw insulin from a vial into a syringe and give a shot, how to count carbs and what his carb ratios, targets and sensitivity factors were.
 I was doing more math in those first few hours than I ever thought I’d do in my life.
 I was taking pictures of the white board where the formulas were so I could have them at all times.
 And through it all I was terrified of failing.
 If I felt this way as his mom, what would make me believe that Gabby would take on the added burden of his constant medical care?
 I looked at my husband and mom and asked what we would do if Gabby just couldn’t take him anymore.
 I was three and a half months pregnant with our daughter at the time, and I felt like I was living a nightmare, just waiting to wake up.
 I couldn’t stop crying out of fear for what the future held for us.

 As we were practicing drawing insulin out of a vial with a syringe that next night, we got a very pleasant surprise.
 Gabby and her husband, Tom, came to the hospital to see Brennan.
 I had no idea they were planning a visit.
-Hearing they were waiting outside our room was the best news we had gotten in 24 hours – and Brennan was thrilled to see them.
+Hearing they were waiting outside our room was the best news we had gotten in 24 hours—and Brennan was thrilled to see them.
 They brought toys for him to play with during his stay because that’s just how Gabby is.
 Her first thought is always for her babies, and she never would have wanted Brennan to be in the hospital without something to do.

 A favor to ask